 But what do we really know about internships and their impacts on student outcomes such as wages, employment status, and career satisfaction?
 Do internships – especially those that are unpaid – serve to reproduce inequality by limiting these “high-impact” practices to those with ample and officially sanctioned forms of financial, cultural and social capital?

 The College Internship Study aims to document the effects of internship participation and program characteristics on student outcomes such as college completion, employment and earnings, and career adaptability.
 The Study includes an online survey administered to all students nearing graduation, focus groups with students, and interviews with career services and area employers.
-Additionally, an “institutional map” documenting the present state of internship opportunities will be compiled for each campus.
-Within months, the CCWT will prepare a technical report for each institution with actionable recommendations for how each campus can improve its internship programs.
+A customized technical report will be compiled for each campus that will include actionable recommendations for how each campus can improve its internship programs, as well as a searchable online data dashboard.
+Within months, CCWT will prepare a technical report for each institution

-The first round of this study launched in April 2018 at three institutions: a Historically Black College and University (HBCU) in South Carolina, a technical college in Wisconsin, and a 4-year comprehensive university in Wisconsin.
-The second phase of the study included t a 4-year comprehensive university in Wisconsin and one in Maryland, and also at a 4-year university in North-eastern China and Kyoto, Japan.
-In 2019, the study is growing even more with generous funding from the National Science Foundation and the Bill & Melinda Gates Foundation, with 12 new colleges and universities joining the project.
-These new institutions include HBCUs, Hispanic Serving Institutions (HSIs), community colleges, and comprehensive universities in Texas, Georgia, North Carolina, South Carolina, and several other states.
+The first round of this study launched in April 2018 at three institutions: a Historically Black College and University (HBCU) in South Carolina, a technical college in Wisconsin, and a 4-year comprehensive university in Wisconsin, and there are currently 17 postsecondary institutions involved in the study supported by generous funding from the National Science Foundation and the Bill & Melinda Gates Foundation.
+Participating institutions include HBCUs, Hispanic Serving Institutions (HSIs), community colleges, and comprehensive universities in Texas, Georgia, North Carolina, South Carolina, and several other states.

-If you are interested in joining the study, please contact the Principal Investigator Matthew Hora at: email@example.com.
+If you are interested in joining the study, please contact CCWT Program Manager Amy Rivera at: firstname.lastname@example.org.